Unlocking the Secrets of Cellular Senescence and its Impact on Aging

 The Socioeconomic Impact of Aging and Cellular Senescence

-The aging population poses significant challenges to healthcare systems and the economy at large.
+The aging population poses significant challenges to healthcare systems and the economy at large2.
 Age-related diseases and decreased productivity among older individuals contribute to higher healthcare costs and reduced workforce capacity.
 By targeting cellular senescence and extending healthy lifespans, we have the potential to alleviate some of the socioeconomic burdens associated with aging.

 Future Directions in Cellular Senescence Research